statisticsnorway/microdata-validator/docs/USAGE.md

 ```
 Only use this functionality when you feel comfortable with building datasets without it, and feel like it is necessary to improve your workflow.
 ```
-When creating metadatafiles for the microdata platform, you might find that you end up repeating yourself in each dataset.
+When creating metadatafiles for the microdata.no platform, you might find that you end up repeating yourself in each dataset.
 As an example, BEFOLKNING_KJOENN and BEFOLKNING_SIVSTAND in the [examples folder](/docs/examples) has these same subject fields:
 ```json
 "subjectFields": [